netgroup-polito/crownlabs-site/content/resources/operator/operator.md

 1. The [official documentation](https://book.kubebuilder.io/quick-start.html) is rather good but the example might appear far from what you want to realize.
 2. This [step-by-step tutorial](https://www.youtube.com/watch?v=KBTXBUVNF2I) on how to build an operator from scratch, after a first watch to get an overview, it might be useful to come back to it while you build the operator to look for specific parts.

 Sometimes you might want to create an operator that manages different kind of resources that have already been defined or simply you don\'t need to create a new CRD.
 Kubebuilder will generate the controller code only after generating CRDs, so even if you don\'t really need to define a CRD just do it and you can easily get rid of it later while you have the rest of the code correctly generated.

-### Writing the controller or modifying an existing operator
+## Writing the controller or modifying an existing operator

-The kubebuilder framework uses the controller-runtime library to communicate with the kubernetes API.
+The kubebuilder framework uses the controller-runtime library to communicate with the Kubernetes API.
 The documentation of the library is sparse across different packages, here are some useful ones:
 1. [controller-runtime](https://godoc.org/sigs.k8s.io/controller-runtime "controller-runtime") general godoc page
 2. controller-runtime\'s [client](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/client "client") used to interact with the k8s API
 3. the [buider](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/builder "buider") used in the `SetupWithManager` function to select which resources to watch
 4. the [request](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/reconcile#Request "request") received in the reconciler function
 5. k8s [corev1](https://godoc.org/k8s.io/api/core/v1 "corev1") in case you need to interact with core k8s kind (pods, deployments, configmaps etc)

 ## Notes

-You might notice that the structure in the crownlabs repository is different from the one generated by kubebuilder but it's not a big deal:
+You might notice that the structure in the CrownLabs repository is different from the one generated by kubebuilder.
+However, this is not a big deal:
 - `main.go` goes inside its own folder inside `operators/cmd/<operator-name>`
 - `<kind>_controller.go` goes in `operators/pkg/controllers/<kind>_controller.go`
 - CRD manifests go inside `operators/deploy/crds/`